 - Crescendo: lift paper plates wheels up to indicate when to sing louder

-- Staccato: move steering forward and back as you sing choppy
+- Staccato: move steering forward and back as you sing choppy (short sounds)

 - Fermata: Have the pianist hold various notes and hold the paper plates out as you hold those notes